oliora/ppconsul/README.md

 Sometimes catalog tests failed on assertion `REQUIRE(index1 == resp1.headers().index());`.
 In this case, just rerun the tests.
 The reason for the failure is Consul's internal idempotent write which cause a spurious wakeup of waiting blocking query.
 Check the critical note under the blocking queries documentation at https://www.consul.io/docs/agent/http.html.

-## Found a bag?
+## Found a bug?
 Got a feature request?
 Need help with Ppconsul?
 Use [issue tracker](https://github.com/oliora/ppconsul/issues) or/and drop an email to [oliora](https://github.com/oliora).

 ## Contribute